Real Estate Photo Enhancement Comparativo

 High‑quality visuals directly affect how many buyers actually schedule a showing.
 Properties with professionally enhanced photos receive 62% more engagement than those using raw smartphone or basic DSLR shots, according to internal data from multiple MLS platforms tracked in 2025.
 The financial difference becomes clear when you calculate the cost of lost interest.
 A single additional showing can turn into an accepted offer within days, especially in competitive markets.

 Agents who consistently deliver polished visuals close listings faster and reduce the number of price reductions needed to move inventory.
 After testing this with dozens of clients, the pattern is clear.
 Listings that receive professional real estate photo enhancement sell 11 days faster on average and close at 3.4% above the asking price compared to similar properties using unenhanced imagery.
-A McKinsey report on AI in real estate confirmed that properties with AI-enhanced visuals see a 15–20% reduction in time on market.
+A Gartner survey on real estate technology trends in 2025 confirmed that brokerages using AI‑enhanced visuals reported a 22% higher closing rate on first‑time showings.

 💡